Quantitative stochastic homogenization and large-scale regularity: Preface

+where~$\g$ is a bounded, stationary random field with a unit range of dependence.
+We show that the solution $u$ decays to zero at the same rate as one has in the case $\a = \Id$.
+As an application, we upgrade the quantitative homogenization estimates for the parabolic and elliptic Green functions to the optimal scaling (see Theorem~\ref{t.PtoPbar} and Corollary~\ref{c.GtoGbar}).

+In Chapter~\ref{c.subadd-fitz}, we show how the variational methods in this book can be adapted to non-self adjoint operators, in other words, linear equations with nonsymmetric coefficients.
+In Chapter~\ref{c.nonlinear} we give a generalization to the case of nonlinear equations.
+In particular, in both of these chapters we give a full generalization of the results of Chapters~\ref{c.one} and~\ref{c.two} to these settings as well as the large-scale $C^{0,1}$ estimate of Chapter~\ref{c.regularity}.

+This version of the manuscript is essentially complete and, except for small changes and corrections and a modest expansion of Chapter~\ref{c.semigroup}, we expect to publish it in close to its present form.

-We would like to thank several of our colleagues and students for their helpful comments, suggestions, and corrections: Alexandre Bordas, Sanchit Chaturvedi, Paul Dario, Sam Ferguson, Jan Kristensen, Jules Pertinand, Christophe Prange, Charlie Smart, Wei Wu, Ofer Zeitouni.
+We would like to thank several of our colleagues and students for their helpful comments, suggestions, and corrections: Alexandre Bordas, Sanchit Chaturvedi, Paul Dario, Sam Ferguson, Chenlin Gu, Jan Kristensen, Jules Pertinand, Christophe Prange, Armin Schikorra, Charlie Smart, Tom Spencer, Stephan Wojtowytsch, Wei Wu and Ofer Zeitouni.
 We particularly thank Antti Hannukainen for his help with the numerical computations that generated Figure~\ref{f.correctors}.
+SA was partially supported by NSF Grant DMS-1700329.
 TK was partially supported by the Academy of Finland and he thanks Giuseppe Mingione for the invitation to give a graduate course at the University of Parma.
-JCM acknowledges partial support from the ANR Grant LSD (ANR-15-CE40-0020-03).
+JCM was partially supported by the ANR grant LSD (ANR-15-CE40-0020-03).

 There is no doubt that small mistakes and typos remain in the manuscript, and so we encourage readers to send any they may find, as well as any comments, suggestions and criticisms, by email.
 Until the manuscript is complete, we will keep the latest version on our webpages.
-We will replace the arXiv version only when we have a more significant revision to make.
+After it is published as a book, we will also maintain a list of typos and misprints found after publication.